MLB spring camps open, Bieber in Guardians gear, Vlad Jr set

 The Cardinals quickly got in motion, reaching a deal with pitcher Drew VerHagen on a two-year contract.
 The 31-year-old righty was 10-10 with a 5.11 ERA in 127 games over parts of six seasons with Detroit before spending the last two years with the Nippon Ham Fighters of the Japan Pacific League.

-AP Sports Writer Tom Withers and AP freelance writer Mark Didtler contributed to this report.
+AP Sports Writers Tom Withers and Stephen Hawkins and AP freelance writers Chuck King and Mark Didtler contributed to this report.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports